play-co/gcif/README.md

 BCIF does filtering and static Huffman coding, but left out LZ, which we feel is a mistake since LZ is great for representing repeated data patterns, which can be encoded byte-wise, reducing the number of Huffman symbols to decode.
-In our tests so far, adding an LZ step improves compression ratio and speed.
+In our tests, adding an LZ step improves compression ratio and decomp speed.

 BCIF is also not designed for an alpha channel, and our games require alpha for sprite-sheets.
 Furthermore, our images tend to have a lot of